 In addition to our strategic plan and campus operation being continually evaluated internally and annually evaluated by the executive and legislative branches of state government, this past fiscal year the College completed is ten-year re-affirmation process with our regional accreditor, the Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC).
 This was robust and comprehensive review of our entire campus with standards reaching from plant operations to faculty credentialing.
-We submitted our formal written report in fall of 2016 and hosted an on-campus review team this past spring.
+We submitted our formal written report in fall of 2016, hosted an on-campus review team in the spring of 2017, and received our reaffirmation letter in January 2018.
 The College received high praise for both our written report and our campus visit.
-We received zero recommendations and we fully anticipate final approval by the SACSCOC at their annual meeting later this calendar year.
+We received zero recommendations and were not asked for any additional report.